 And Love It Too: Roasted Garlic Baba Ganouj

-- Cut eggplant in half, sprinkle with a little salt and let set for 30 minutes.
+Cut eggplant in half, sprinkle with a little salt and let sit for 30 minutes.

-- Let cool.
-Remove flesh and place into a mixing bowl.
+Let cool.
+Remove flesh and place it into a mixing bowl.

-- Add rest of the ingredients and smash together using a fork.
+Add the rest of the ingredients and mash together using a fork.

 Season to taste with salt.

 Let sit at least 1 hour before eating for the flavors to mingle.